Soimuen11/FreeWiki/scripts.markdown

 	$total_mails += $new_mails;
 }

-# If total new mail is superior than 0, notify me
+# If total new mail is strictly superior than 0, notify me
 if ($total_mails > 0){
 	system("/usr/bin/notify-send 'Email Synched' 'You have $total_mails new emails'");
 }